 It is in those villages, working with the artisans and their families, that I felt reconnected with my roots.
-The handicrafts of Gujarat are famous world over for its elegance and vibrant colors.
+The handicrafts of Gujarat are famous the world over for their elegance and vibrant colors.
 Many of the artisans are wives of herdsmen and nomads who have learned the arts from the previous generations.
-When I really took the time to connect with these individuals, I learned that handicrafts and artisanship is part of every household in these villages.
+When I really took the time to connect with these individuals, I learned that handicrafts and artisanship are part of every household in these villages.

 India has had a long love affair with Indigo!
 A local dye artist showed me his 12 foot deep indigo vat!
 Indigo is considered to be the color of intuition and it is thought to open the third eye!

-Watching the artisan hand stich these beautiful sandals in front of my eyes was mesmerizing!
+Watching the artisan’s hand stitch these beautiful sandals in front of my eyes was mesmerizing!

 Local artist dyeing his ‘bandhani’ fabric.
 The technique involves dyeing a fabric tied tightly at several points, thus producing various patterns.
 Nothing short of magic!

-Since I haven’t had the time to develop a new recipe in weeks, I am sharing with you my buckwheat salad recipe featured on the Chalkboard Magazine a few weeks ago!
-Hope you enjoy!
+Since I haven’t had the time to develop a new recipe in weeks, I am sharing with you my buckwheat salad recipe featured on Chalkboard Magazine a few weeks ago!
+Hope you enjoy it!

 I love cooking with seeds and buckwheat, and this salad is my latest love affair!
 Buckwheat is a protein and fiber-rich seed that is also gluten-free.
 Plus it ranks low on the glycemic scale when compared to rice and wheat, which is great for keeping your energy stabilized.
 This salad was inspired by season’s bounty at my local farmers market, where I came across the most beautiful chanterelles, fresh peas and blueberries.
 This hearty salad is one of my absolute favorite salads!

 1 cup whole raw buckwheat groats

 1 tsp sea salt